Pushkin Goes to the Olympics

 Catherine Switzer was running with her little group, including coach Arnie and boyfriend Big Tom, feeling good and acknowledging the encouragement of the other runners.

-Then, Switzer recalled, a man with an overcoat and felt hat was there in the middle of the road, shaking his finger at me.
+Then, Switzer recalled, A man with an overcoat and felt hat was there in the middle of the road, shaking his finger at me.

 He said something to me as I passed and reached out for my hand, catching my glove instead and pulling it off.

 Who was it?
+Protester?

 A crank?

+But he was wearing an official's ribbon.
 Moments later, I heard the scraping noise of leather shoes coming up fast behind me.

 When a runner hears that kind of noise, it's usually danger.

 Instinctively, I jerked my head around quickly and looked square into the most vicious face I'd ever seen.
+A big man, a huge man, with bared teeth, was set to pounce.

 And before I could react, he grabbed my shoulder and flung me back, screaming, Get the hell out of my race and give me those numbers.

-The press truck was still there, the cameras were whirring and clicking and then, seemingly from nowhere, 235 pounds of orange-clad college football player crashed into the official who flew sideways and landed on the roadside in a crumpled heap.
+And then, seemingly from nowhere, 235 pounds of orange-clad college football player crashed into the official who flew sideways and landed on the roadside in a crumpled heap.

-Big Tom's killed him.
+Oh God, thought Catherine, Big Tom's killed him.
+We're in trouble.

 Run like hell, yelled Arnie, and they sprinted away from the scene with a press truck in pursuit, cameras still clicking.

+It was an extraordinary scene.
 And perhaps the strangest thing about it, Catherine Switzer wasn't the first woman to run a marathon.

 She wasn't the first woman to run the Boston Marathon.

-A mile ahead of her, Roberta Bobby Gibb, was making serene progress without an irate race official in sight.
+In fact, she wasn't even the leading woman in this race.
+A mile ahead of her, Roberta Bobby Gibb was making serene progress without an irate race official in sight.

-Two groundbreaking female marathoners and an epic 268-mile race, 268 miles along the spine of England.
+There's so much in this cautionary tales episode.
+Two groundbreaking female marathoners and an epic 268-mile race, 268 miles, along the spine of England.

 You can find it now in the Cautionary Tales feed.